Meiyan88/DMAAN/README.md

 For SNP data, the first line quality control steps include (a) call rate check per subject and SNP marker, (b) gender check, (c) sibling pair identification, (d) the Hardy-Weinberg equilibrium test, (e) marker removal by the minor allele frequency, and (f) population stratification.
 The second line preprocessing steps include the removal of SNPs with (a) more than 2% missing values, (b) minor allele frequencies of below 5\%, and (c) Hardy-Weinberg equilibrium 10e–6.
 The Michigan Imputation Server (https://imputationserver.readthedocs.io/en/latest/) with Minimac4 was applied on all subjects to perform genotype imputation, where 1000G Phase I Integrated Release Version 3 haplotypes (http://www.1000genomes.org)  was used as reference panel.
 Additionally, a global sure independence screening procedure presented in our previous study was applied to select the candidate SNPs.
 Herein, the selection of p-values in the SNP screening procedure is based on the amount of data in different datasets.

 ## More information
-For more information about PKAFnet, please read the following paper:
+For more information about DMAAN, please read the following paper:

     Tao Wang,  Xiumei Chen, Jiawei Zhang, Qianjin Feng *, Meiyan Huang *.
 Deep Mult-imodality-disentangled Association Analysis Network for Imaging Genetics in Neurodegenerative Diseases.
 Medical Image Analysis, 2023.